alisharawat56/alisharawat56.github.io/_projects/3_homeworkAssignment.md

 ---

-# Plots using Altair

-## Using Altair to make a plot
+# Using Altair to make a plots

 ### Static plot!